RSS to offer signing bonuses for new hires at some schools - Salisbury Post

 ● Erwin Middle School

-● Hanford-Dole Elementary School
+● Hanford Dole Elementary School

 ● Henderson Independent High School